1. Parenting

 Your body language, tone, and manner of speaking contribute greatly to the message you wish to convey and significantly influence your child's behavior and response.

-A smile or a pat on the back reinforces your words.
+A smile or a pat on the back can reinforce your words.

 Role-model the communication you want your child to learn